Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-\item {\em Conformal Prediction:} The model predicts a set of labels instead of a single label~\shortcite{romano2020classification,lei2018distribution,angelopoulos2021gentle}.
-Assuming the true importance weights (e.g., $w^*(x,y) = p_T(x,y) / p_S(x,y)$) are known, \shortciteA{tibshirani2019conformal} and \shortciteA{PodkopaevR21} study the weighted conformal predictions under covariate shifts and label shifts, respectively.
-Based on jackknife+~\shortcite{Barber2019PredictiveIW}, \shortciteA{prinster2022jaws,prinster2023jaws} formulate the sampling weighted jackknife+ prediction interval to handle covariate shifts with finite-sample coverage guarantee. \shortciteA{cauchois2024robust} design prediction sets that are robust against all distribution shifts with bounded $f$-divergence. \shortciteA{gibbs2021adaptive,gibbs2024conformal} further investigate prediction sets in an online setting where the data distribution can shift continuously over time.
-In addition, \shortciteA{park2022pac} construct probably approximately correct (PAC) prediction sets under bounded covariate shifts in the scenarios with known importance weights and an uncertainty set of possible importance weights.
-The follow-up work~\shortcite{si2024pac} constructs prediction sets with PAC guarantees in the presence of label shifts.
-The crucial idea is to compute confidence intervals of importance weights~\shortcite{lipton2018detecting} through Gaussian elimination.
+\item {\em Conformal Prediction:} The model predicts a set of labels instead of a single label~\cite{romano2020classification,lei2018distribution,angelopoulos2021gentle}.
+Assuming the true importance weights (e.g., $w^*(x,y) = p_T(x,y) / p_S(x,y)$) are known, \citet{tibshirani2019conformal,PodkopaevR21} study the weighted conformal predictions under covariate shifts and label shifts, respectively.
+Based on jackknife+~\cite{Barber2019PredictiveIW}, \citet{prinster2022jaws,prinster2023jaws} formulate the sampling weighted jackknife+ prediction interval to handle covariate shifts with a finite-sample coverage guarantee. \citet{cauchois2024robust} design prediction sets that are robust against all distribution shifts with bounded $f$-divergence. \citet{gibbs2021adaptive,gibbs2024conformal} further investigate prediction sets in an online setting where the data distribution can shift continuously over time.
+In addition, \citet{park2022pac} construct probably approximately correct (PAC) prediction sets under bounded covariate shifts in scenarios with known importance weights and an uncertainty set of possible importance weights.
+The follow-up work~\cite{si2024pac} constructs prediction sets with PAC guarantees in the presence of label shifts.
+The crucial idea is to compute confidence intervals of importance weights~\cite{lipton2018detecting} through Gaussian elimination.

-\item {\em Bayesian Learning:} \shortciteA{ChanAQS20} develop an approximate Bayesian inference approach based on posterior regularization that captures the distribution difference between source and target domains. \shortciteA{zhou2021bayesian} study the uncertainty quantification problem in the context of test-time adaptation.
+\item {\em Bayesian Learning:} \citet{ChanAQS20} develop an approximate Bayesian inference approach based on posterior regularization that captures the distribution difference between source and target domains. \citet{zhou2021bayesian} study the uncertainty quantification problem in the context of test-time adaptation.
 They develop a probabilistic graphical model for covariate shift scenarios, followed by an instantiated ensemble approach to estimate the uncertainty of trained models over test samples.
-In addition, transferable Gaussian processes~\shortcite{yu2007gaussian,bonilla2007multi,cao2010adaptive,maddox2021fast,DINO} can be applied to model uncertainty in the target domain by leveraging knowledge from the source domain. \end{enumerate}
+In addition, transferable Gaussian processes~\cite{yu2007gaussian,bonilla2007multi,cao2010adaptive,maddox2021fast,DINO} can be applied to model uncertainty in the target domain by leveraging knowledge from the source domain. \end{enumerate}